Filovent boat rental agency

 Antwerp Ghent

-Return to the ship for lunch and continue cruising toward Ghent.
-We will sail along the Scheldt River, pass a vast expanse of salt marshes, then across open plains before reaching the Terneuzen lock and the Ghent-Terneuzen Canal.
+Return to the ship for lunch and continue sailing towards Ghent.
+We will sail along the Scheldt River, passing a huge area of salt marshes, then the great plain before reaching the Terneuzen lock and the Ghent-Terneuzen canal.
 Arrival in Ghent in the evening.

 Breakfast